cannonel/no-take-her/README.md

 # no-take-her

 ## Description
-A web application that renders the ability to write and save notes so that the user can organize their thoughts and keep track of tasks that need to be completed.
+A web application that renders the ability to write, save, and delete notes so that the user can organize their thoughts and keep track of tasks that need to be completed.

 ----